Bisquick Breakfast Casserole

 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy Bisquick breakfast casserole recipe is filled with eggs, sausage, and cheese.
+My easy Bisquick breakfast casserole recipe is filled with eggs, sausage, and cheese.
 Perfect to feed a crowd for breakfast or brunch, you can even serve for a busy weeknight meal.

 Slice of breakfast casserole on a serving spoon.

-Bisquick is a baking mix that helps make recipes super simple to make.
 There are so many amazing Bisquick recipes like Bisquick dumplings, Bisquick chicken tenders, and many more.

-What makes this recipe work
+What you’ll love this recipe

 • Great for a crowd.
 This recipe will feed 8-10 and the recipe can be doubled to feed an even larger group.

-Bisquick – You can typically find a box of Originial Bisquick mix in the baking aisle of the grocery store.
+• Bisquick – You can typically find a box of Originial Bisquick mix in the baking aisle of the grocery store.

-Sausage – Breakfast sausage is used for this recipe.
+• Sausage – Breakfast sausage is used for this recipe.
 We are using a pound of original Jimmy Dean sausage but sage, spicy sausage, or even the maple flavored would also be delicious.

-Eggs – 4 large eggs.
+• Eggs – 4 large eggs.

-Milk – You can use 2% or whole milk for this recipe.
+• Milk – You can use 2% or whole milk for this recipe.
 Whole milk will give it a richer flavor.

-Bell Peppers – This ingredient is optional but it adds nice color and flavor.
+• Bell Peppers – This ingredient is optional but it adds nice color and flavor.
 We are using red bell pepper but feel free to use your favorite color.

-Onion – White or sweet Vadalia onion.
+• Onion – White or sweet Vadalia onion.

-Hash Browns – Frozen shredded hash browns are needed.
+• Hash Browns – Frozen shredded hash browns are needed.
 They don’t need to be thawed.

-Shredded Cheese – I am using a mild cheddar cheese.
+• Shredded Cheese – I am using a mild cheddar cheese.
 Sharp cheddar, cheddar blend, or even Colby Jack will work great.

-Seasonings – Salt and ground black pepper
+• Seasonings – Salt and ground black pepper

 Bowl of eggs, cheese, hash browns, peppers, sausage, and box of Bisquick.

-How to make Bisquick Breakfast Casserole
+How to make Bisquick breakfast casserole

 Step one: Preheat oven to 375 degrees F. Start by cooking the breakfast sausage in a large skillet.
 You will want to crumble it up and cook until browned.
 Discard the excess grease and then add pepper and onion.
 Cook another 2-3 minutes to soften.